sridhar47/Modules/jriot/README.md

 ## More information

-If you need more information about Riot.js, I really recommend you to read [Riot's site](//riotjs.com/).
+If you need more information about Riot.js, I highly recommend you to visit [Riot's site](//riotjs.com/).